-This is an immediately useful directive for parents more than for the girls.
+This is an immediately useful directive for both working parents and parents who stay home with the kids, more than for the girls.
 If the school year seems rocky already, instead of resorting to panic or racing to fix things, remember that your daughter actually benefits from challenges.
 A bumpy path will build more confidence than a smooth one.

 As the parent of a daughter, this tip said the most to me.
 There will be bumps!
 That’s a given.
 Some bumps will seem small to you but huge to her.
 Others may seem huge to you but not such a big deal to her.
 And then there’s everything in between.

 Not panicking is always good advice.
 If your daughter experiences something that makes you want to run for the hills or scream at the top of your lungs, stop.
 Literally count to ten, slowly.
 Breathe, slowly.
 Once your heart rate is down, speak softly.
 Get all the information you can before jumping in with a solution.

 Hold Back, Listen Give Her The Chance to struggle and Find The Solution

 The authors are right.
 By holding back and actively listening first, you give your daughter the chance to be uncomfortable, to struggle, to find a good-enough solution, and to take action.
 The more she tackles all that on her own, the more resilient and empowered she becomes.

 This was written by: